Graphegon/CoinBLAS/README.md

 Array](https://en.wikipedia.org/wiki/Associative_array) which was by design, of course.

-Now, by encoding the block, transaction index, and output index into the index, CoinBLAS stores graphs in a linear fashion, new blocks are always appended onto the "end" of the matrix.
+Now, by encoding the block number, transaction index, and output index into the key used to store elements, CoinBLAS stores graphs in a linear fashion, new blocks are always appended onto the "end" of the matrix.
 Each block is a 2**32 "space" to fill with transactions and outputs, whose ids are always between the start of the current block and the start of the next.

 ![Input Output Adjacency projection](./docs/Blocktime.png)